-- Recognizing normal and abnormal animal behavior. - Handling potentially dangerous animals in a safe manner. - Inoculating and medicating animals, after completion of the appropriate training. - Interpreting, explaining, applying, and enforcing laws, ordinances, and regulations pertaining to animal services. - Investigating animal care violations and respond to inquiries, complaints, and requests for service in a fair, tactful, and timely manner. - Accessing, retrieving, entering, and updating information using a computer terminal. - Interpreting and applying applicable Federal, State, and local laws, codes, and regulations, including administrative and departmental policies. - Preparing, maintaining and updating accurate and detailed documentation of inspection findings and other written materials, records, logs, and reports. - Effectively representing the Town in meetings with community groups, property owners, business owners, and the public. - Operating and maintaining a variety of animal services equipment. - Operating a two-way radio. - Making accurate mathematic computations. - Maintaining accurate records and files of work performed. - Understanding and carrying out oral and written instructions. - Operating modern office equipment including computer equipment and software programs. - Using English effectively to communicate in person, over the telephone and in writing. - Using tact, initiative, prudence, and independent judgment within general policy, procedural, and legal guidelines. - Establishing and maintaining effective working relationships with employees and those contacted in the course of the work. - Responding to emergency calls within 30 minutes while on stand-by duty.
+- > Recognize normal and abnormal animal behavior. - ➤ Handle potentially dangerous animals in a safe manner. - Inoculate and medicate animals, after completion of the appropriate training. - > Interpret, explain, apply, and enforce laws, ordinances, and regulations pertaining to animal services. - Investigate animal care violations and respond to inquiries, complaints, and requests for service in a fair, tactful, and timely manner. - Access, retrieve, enter, and update information using a computer terminal.

+- > Interpret and apply applicable Federal, State, and local laws, codes, and regulations, including administrative and departmental policies. - ➤ Prepare, maintain and update accurate and detailed documentation of inspection findings and other written materials, records, logs, and reports. - ➤ Effectively represent the Town in meetings with community groups, property owners, business owners, and the public. - > Operate and maintain a variety of animal services equipment. - > Operate a two-way radio. - Make accurate mathematic computations. - Maintain accurate records and files of work performed. - ➤ Understand and carry out oral and written instructions. - > Operate modern office equipment including computer equipment and software programs. - > Use English effectively to communicate in person, over the telephone and in writing. - > Use tact, initiative, prudence, and independent judgment within general policy, procedural, and legal guidelines. - Establish and maintain effective working relationships with employees and those contacted in the course of the work. - Respond to emergency calls within 30 minutes while on stand-by duty.